 Access Nurture Builder by:

 - In the navigation bar, click the Nurtures module.

 - From the Nurtures list view, click the Create button.

 - Click the Save button at any point to save your work in progress.

-- Click the Next button after you complete a step to advance to the next step in the wizard.
+- Click the Next button after you complete a step to advance to the next step in the builder.

 Defining Setup Options